 Dolphins enjoy communicating

 Dolphins don’t just use their sonar to find food; they also use it for communication.
-They have the astounding ability to use sound waves to create a variety of noises including clicks, whistles and moans.
+Dolphins communicate through sound waves to create a variety of noises including clicks, whistles and moans.

 How smart are Dolphins?